Get Exceptional Child Updates and Special Education News

 While Reactive Attachment Disorder – or RAD – is considered a low-incidence disorder, for internationally adopted children, children in foster care and those who’ve experienced abuse or neglect, its occurrence can be much higher.
 Students with Reactive Attachment Disorder can struggle with relatively minor issues such as social skills and disorganized behavior.
 But they can also…Read more.

 We recently added two new courses to the Exceptional Child online PD course library on the topic of Applied Behavioral Analysis (ABA).
 Applied Behavioral Analysis (ABA) is the application of basic principles of learning, analytical problem-solving and using evidence-based strategies that are likely to lead to success.
-All educators can enhance their instructional skills…Read more.
+All educators can enhance their instructional skills and…Read more.